086290-xyz/tchb/docs/backbends.md

 Again, I will remind you that you are starting this dismount from a "head between the thighs" position as above.
-Place the hands to the floor**.** Lower to an elbow support where the toes are just touching the floor for balance.
+Place the hands to the floor.
+Lower to an elbow support where the toes are just touching the floor for balance.
 Finally lower onto the chest holding the feet which are touching the floor for stability and you can look left and right.